New Balance's secret to winning? Think like a challenger

 The privately-owned, Massachusetts-based shoemaker has gradually built a comparatively small, but elite roster of athlete ambassadors over the past decade.
 Despite its size—New Balance’s 2024 sales were about $7.8 billion, compared to Nike’s $51.4B—Flagg shares the shoe brand with reigning NFL MVP Josh Allen, and Major League Baseball MVP Shohei Ohtani.
 Not to mention WNBA standout Cameron Brink, as well as fellow NBA stars Tyrese Maxey, Kawhi Leonard, Jamal Murray, Darius Garland, and Zack Levine.
 Many star in the brand’s newest ad that dropped on January 5th.

-CMO Chris Davis says the goal is not to be the biggest, but to be the best, most boutique sports marketing brand in the world.
+CMO and brand president Chris Davis says the goal is not to be the biggest, but to be the best, most boutique sports marketing brand in the world.
 “We had to find that core component of our identity that enabled us to succeed for the first 110 years of our existence,” says Davis.
 “And it was rooted in the idea of being the ultimate challenger brand.
 We always say internally that we’re a brand with heritage, not a heritage brand.
 A heritage brand purely relies on its past.
 A brand with heritage honors its past, but is obsessed with innovating into the future.”

-The early-rate deadline for Fast Company's Best Workplaces for Innovators Awards is this Friday, January 23, at 11:59 p.m.
+The final deadline for Fast Company's Brands That Matter Awards is Friday, May 15, at 11:59 p.m.
 PT.
 Apply today.